KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 KeyboardKit has an observable ``AutocompleteContext`` class that can be used to handle autocomplete state, such as whether or not autocomplete and autocorrection is enabled, which suggestions to show the user, etc.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when autocomplete is performed.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``, then updates it when autocomplete is performed.